JusticeTibbs/Emerald-Collab/Emerald Details.md

 ## 4. Methodology
 ### 4.1 Participants and Procedure
-Our participants consisted a total of 22 high-school students and Field Coordinators from MAPSCorps to help with data collection with Emerald.
+Our participants consisted a total of 22 high-school students and 3 Field Coordinators from MAPSCorps to help with data collection with Emerald.
+The students all came from three schools: Kenwood Academy High School, Hyde Park Academy High School, and the University of Chicago Charter School: Woodlawn Campus.
 The attendence varied each Saturday; however, on average, 12 high school students showed up in attendence.

-The road condition surveys consisted on students utilizing ArcGIS QuickCapture, a field collection app that allows users to capture and record field observations with a simple button interface on their smartphones.
+The road condition surveys consisted of students utilizing ArcGIS QuickCapture, a field collection app that allows users to capture and record field observations with a simple button interface on their smartphones.
 We chose QuickCapture due to it being easy-to-use and requiring little training.

+When out mapping, the students were split up into 2-3 groups and were assingned to different locations around Washington Park with a Field Coordiantor leading them.
+The group stucture had the Field Coordinator - the adult- focusing on Potholes and art murals while the students were split up on each side of the street to cover any observations that needed to be capture.
+Students were required to always wear their MAPSCorps T-shirts when out mapping and to not go into areas that felt unsafe.